hex-plex/zeroxQA/README.md

 ### Quantization
-we performed model quantization and graph optimization using ONNX to compare the runtime optimization on two models namely small-Electra and mini5-BERT as shown in the figure.Using ONNX runtime optimizations, mini5-BERT only took 120 milliseconds and small-Electra took only 140 milliseconds.
+We performed model quantization and graph optimization using ONNX to compare the runtime optimization on two models namely small-Electra and mini5-BERT as shown in the figure.Using ONNX runtime optimizations, mini5-BERT only took 120 milliseconds and small-Electra took only 140 milliseconds.
 We observed that mini5-BERT offered us the best tradeoff between speed and accuracy.

 #### Model Quantization
 - Converts 32-bit floating point tensors and operations in the model to 8-bit integer values.